 - Accommodation: Elite Hotell Mollberg or similar

-It’s only 25 km from Helsingborg to Landskrona, but you’ll get to experience a lot during this section before you take the ferry to the island of Ven, where you can add some more cycling as well.
-You’ll soon reach the little charming village and harbour Råå, then bike along the coast, before you bike the ”Glumslöv Hills”, an enchanting hilly plateau that was formed by glaciers.
+It’s only 25km from Helsingborg to Landskrona, but you’ll get to experience a lot during this section before you take the ferry to the island of Ven, where you can add some more cycling as well.
+You’ll soon reach the little charming village and harbour Råå, then bike along the coast before you bike the ”Glumslöv Hills”, an enchanting hilly plateau that was formed by glaciers.
 It includes the Hilleshögs dalar (valleys) nature preserve, which is definitely worth visiting.
 It is a bit uphill, but not that hard, and you get great views before an easy descent down to Borstahusen, an idyllic fishing village founded in the 1770s.
-From Borstahusen you a few kilometres to the town of Landskrona which offers beautiful architecture and a wide range of cultural sights.
+From Borstahusen, you have a few kilometres to the town of Landskrona, which offers beautiful architecture and a wide range of cultural sights.
 At the centre of town is Citadellet, one of the best-preserved 16th-century fortresses.
-The ferry (30 minutes) will take you to the marvellous little Island Ven, where you can add an additional 12 km around the coast.
+The ferry (30min) will take you to the marvellous little Island Ven, where you can add an additional 12 km around the coast.
 You will overnight either at a hotel in Landskrona or in a guesthouse on Island Ven.
 Ven can be fully booked on weekends and during the month of July.

 - Accommodation: Turistgården – House of Ven or similar

 Day 7: Ven – Landskrona – Malmö | 44km/57km